Tempest (video game): Development

-The game was initially meant to be a first person remake of Space Invaders, but early versions had many problems, so a new design was used.
+The game was initially meant to be a first-person remake of Space Invaders, but early versions had many problems, so a new design was used.
 Theurer says the design came from a nightmare where monsters crawled out of a hole in the ground.
 This led to him coming up with the design concept, stating he "basically just took Space Invaders and wrapped the surface into a circle," while monsters "come down the tunnel at you, out of the hole, and you [try] to kill them before they [get] out."
 During the prototype stages the game was called Aliens, then Vortex, and finally Tempest.

 Three different cabinet designs exist for Tempest.
 The most common is an upright cabinet that, viewed from the side, is in the shape of a right triangle sitting on a rectangle.
 This cabinet sported colorful side art.
 A shorter, less flashy cabaret-style cabinet was also released with optional side art.
 A cocktail-style table cabinet allowed two players to play at opposite ends of the table; the screen automatically flipped for each player.

-In the first games Atari shipped there were glitches in one or more of the ROM chips.
-The problem code allowed a player to do unintended things when ending their score in certain two-digit combinations.
+In the first games Atari shipped, there were glitches in one or more of the ROM chips.
+The problem code allowed the player to do unintended things when ending their score in certain two-digit combinations.
 According to Joystik magazine, which detailed these combinations, the most useful were the ones that earned the player 40 free credits (06, 11, 12, 16, 17, 18) and the "jump to green" trick (46).
 Another useful combination mentioned was 05 which allowed the player to play the game in the attract mode.
-In this scenario pausing at one the combinations would cause the effect to take place immediately without losing the balance of the player's lives.
+In this scenario, pausing at one the combinations would cause the effect to take place immediately without losing the balance of the player's lives.
 Also, in the attract mode, pausing at an end score of 48 gave the player 255 extra lives.
-After this issue was discovered, Atari corrected the problem so that further shipping machines were incapable of allowing the end score tricks.
+After this issue was discovered, Atari corrected the problem so that future machines were incapable of allowing the end score tricks.
 It was also noted in Joystik that Atari shipped updated chips to be replaced in the field.